BobBuildTool/bob/doc/installation.rst

 to your ``/etc/sysctl.conf`` (or wherever your distro stores that).

+Ubuntu is further restricting user namespaces through AppArmor.
+Either set ``/proc/sys/kernel/apparmor_restrict_unprivileged_userns`` to ``0`` or create an AppArmor profile for the ``bob-namespace-sandbox`` binary that allows user namespaces for Bob.

 If you are using Docker, you must relax the security settings as they block nested containers by default.
 Adding ``--security-opt seccomp=unconfined --security-opt apparmor=unconfined`` to the ``docker run`` command should